WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 You should now be able to see all of the SNPs called for all of your samples.
 Just quickly, looking at the sample names, can you see any patterns in the SNPs based on similar names?
 Scrolling up and down in the SNP window will help.
 This is what we are trying to find.

+Artemis provides a very broad-scale view of genetic variaiton - it is possible to see some differences between samples, and perhaps, some patterns in the presence or absence of variants that may suggest some "structure" to the way variants are distributed.
+However, it doesnt "scale" well - we can only observe a vary small part of the genome at one time, and it would be difficult to handle many more variants or samples.

-It is impractical to try an do any meaningful analysis by eye in Artemis, so we will move on to using informatic ways to find patterns and genetic relationships among our samples.
+To undertake a more meaningful and quantitative analysis, we need to move back to the command line to find patterns and genetic relationships among our samples.